Mryiyuan/lcc_rag_chain/README.md

-# PharmaQuery - Pharmaceutical Insight Retrieval System
+# RAG Chain - Generic Retrieval-Augmented Generation Application

-PharmaQuery is a Retrieval-Augmented Generation (RAG) application designed for the pharmaceutical industry.
-It allows users to ask questions about pharmaceutical topics and get accurate, context-aware answers based on uploaded research documents.
+RAG Chain is a Retrieval-Augmented Generation (RAG) application designed for general purpose document question answering.
+It allows users to ask questions about any topic and get accurate, context-aware answers based on uploaded documents.

 ## Features

-- **Document Upload**: Upload PDF research documents to enhance the knowledge base
+- **Document Upload**: Upload PDF documents to enhance the knowledge base
-- **RAG-based Q&A**: Ask questions about pharmaceutical topics and get context-aware answers
+- **RAG-based Q&A**: Ask questions about any topic and get context-aware answers
 - **Modular Design**: Well-organized codebase with clear separation of concerns
 - **Configurable Parameters**: Easily customize the application behavior through configuration
 - **Streamlit UI**: User-friendly web interface for interaction